2.6.13 Reason 7 - necessary commitments of self-support

 Private health insurance contributions will not generally be considered necessary.
 However, the expense may be taken into account where the parent would have to pay a higher Medicare levy if they did not have private health insurance.
 Private health insurance may also be necessary if a parent has a medical condition.

 The costs of setting up a household or servicing a debt immediately after separation may also be a necessary commitment.
 A parent leaving a former marital home will often incur costs in establishing a new residence or obtaining new accommodation.
-There may also be a variety of debts and obligations incurred during the former relationship that must be paid despite separation and which continue to be paid by a parent.
+There may also be a variety of debts and obligations incurred during the former relationship that must be paid despite separation and continue to be paid by a parent.

 These costs are considered necessary subject to: